 1. Introduction

 The Common Strategic Framework (EU Regulation 2013/1303) outlines the strategic guidelines and recommendations to be achieved by the European Union by 2020.
 Among the Primary Objectives (Themes) of the Cohesion Policy there is promoting the adaptation to climate change and the efficient use of resources.
 To this aim, measures to promote soil organic carbon (SOC) sequestration in agriculture and forestry are supported by the pillars of the Common Agricultural Policy (CAP).
 However, the Communication on the Future of Food and Farming, recently delivered by the European Commission (COM (2017) 713 final), clearly states that a one-size-fits-all approach to the CAP simply does not work in a Europe where farms and farming conditions are so diverse.
 Despite intensive mechanization and large supply of other technological inputs, the management of agricultural lands in Europe is still very much differentiated.
 One of the main reasons for this differentiation is constituted by the presence of large climatic and pedological differences, and varying environmental limiting conditions.
 The main separations reflect the North-South gradient of moist-cold Boreal, moist-temperate Oceanic, and dry-warm Mediterranean climates, with the corresponding different limitations expressed by the length of plant growing period in the North and the amount and length of plant water deficit in the South.
-Soil features and constraints instead differ at a more detailed scale and form the basis for the success of adopted strategies to increase or maintain SOC at the farm and field levels.
+Soil features and constraints instead differ at a more detailed scale and form the basis for the success of adopted strategies to increase or maintain SOC at the farm and regional levels.

-The basic strategy to increase SOC stocks is through restitution of endogenous (e.g., crop residues, wood litter, weeds) or incorporation of exogenous (e.g. animal manure, municipal wastes, compost) organic matter to the soil.
+The basic strategy to increase SOC stocks is through restitution of endogenous (e.g., crop residues, wood litter, weeds) or incorporation of exogenous (e.g. animal manure, sewage sludge, compost) organic matter to the soil.
 In this context, the recycling of organic wastes from domestic activities and urban areas as organic fertilizers is an opportunity to transfer organic carbon in ways that enhance SOC storage, ameliorate the nutrient content of soils and close nitrogen and phosphorus cycles at regional scales (Rumpel et al., 2019).
-In addition to exogenous organic amendments such as compost and manure, reduced or no tillage, improved management of crop residues and agro-industry by-products, crop rotation, green manuring and cover cropping are the most suitable interventions to enhance SOC stocks in agricultural soils (FAO, 2017a).
+In addition to exogenous organic amendments such as compost and manure, reduced or no tillage, improved management of crop residues and agro-industry by-products, crop rotation, green manuring, and cover cropping are the most suitable interventions to enhance SOC stocks in agricultural soils (FAO, 2017a).
 However, few generalizations can be made of findings about sustainable agricultural practices, because their effectiveness is inherently dependent on the local socio-economic, environmental and cultural context (Henry et al., 2018; Rumpel et al., 2019; Sanz et al., 2017; Schoonhoven and Runhaar, 2018).
-Local limitations due to climate and soil conditions can make standard strategies to be ineffective when applied at these sites, or local growing conditions can interfere with the efficiency of these strategies, suggesting the need of developing innovative strategies of adaptation.
+Local limitations due to climate and soil conditions can make standard strategies to be ineffective when applied at these sites, or local growing conditions can interfere with the efficiency of these strategies, suggesting the need of developing locally-adapted innovative strategies .